NatWeiss/RGP/README-pro.md

 To build via the commandline:

-1. Open up a Terminal or Command prompt and switch to your project's `proj.android` directory.
+1. Open up a Terminal or Command prompt and switch to your project's `Projects/android` directory.

 2. Connect your Android device via USB and execute this command: make && make run